sajjadhossainshohag/sajjadhossainshohag/README.md

 # Hey, I'm Sajjad Hossain Shohag

 I’m a **Software Engineer** passionate about building scalable, high-performance applications.
 I enjoy solving challenging technical problems, and have solid experience with **PHP, Laravel, React, Next.js, and API development**.
+I deal with maintainability, performance, and clean architecture as a **Code reviewer and Open Source Contributor**.
+I enjoy transforming concepts into useful, production-ready solutions.

 ---